Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir/docs/FAQ.md

      More details could be found in the readme document of the app [here](https://github.com/Azure-Samples/azure-health-data-services-samples/tree/main/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir).

 5. How do you check when the FHIR loader is done uploading?
-   + Users must check the containers i.e., "bundles" and "ndjson” to know about FHIR loader completion.
+   + Users must check the containers i.e., "bundles" and "ndjson" to know about FHIR loader completion.
 FHIR Loader has completed loading when these containers are empty.

 6. Do users need to wait for one export to finish, then do the import, wait for import to finish, then kick off the next export?
     + Within each migration, users need to wait for export to finish before they can start import so FHIR Loader can import everything that was exported (i.e., wait for export#1 to finish before starting import#1).
 However, users can start export#2 while import#1 is finishing up.
 Users can only overlap though by a factor of 1, and exports need to be going to different containers.